jaemnkm/design-system-2/_visual/typography.md

     <h4 class="usa-heading">Usability</h4>
     <ul class="usa-content-list">
       <li>The section header separates blocks of content and associates the header with the content that follows.</li>
+      <li>If there is help for the entire section then a link can be used in the section header.</li>
     </ul>
   </div>
 </div>